badreddinkaztaoui/ft_printf/README.md

-No problem!
-Here's an example README for the `ft_printf` project:

 # ft_printf

 `ft_printf` is a custom implementation of the C standard library function `printf`.
 It allows you to format and print text to the console or a file using a variety of format specifiers.